Artchibald/WTW-illustrator-script/README.md

 Tuesday 7 June need day off please

-Change functions to arrow functions

-change all vars to lets

 URGENT DISCREPANCY BETWEEN AI FILE AND THE ICON STYLE GRID PDF!!

-if all layers on turn them off before running

-ignore locked guides layer

-if locked unlock

-# Done

-GET Extendscript toolkit for Windows!

 # Questions for client